 Our first brandy is the atypical "Bourbon Style" with it's robust flavor and racy 102 proof.
 That's what charred oak will do to ya.
 During an infrequent mellower mood, I also put away some of our brandy into toasted oak which is the historic practice.
 This does not dominate the apple so much and results in a taste that is more balanced between the wood and the original fruit.
 After a year in new oak, I transferred the spirit to a well-used Pinot Noir barrel to mature and soften (i.e. a finishing cask).
 After only a month, I can tell it was a good choice.
 The fruit is coming forward while the oak is taking on a supporting role.

 Update: The color has become a warm salmon-y shade that is lovely.
 It's now been 18 months and the influences of the various casks have melded and mellowed.
-The release date has been set for February 10, 2018.
-We will 375ml bottles for $29.95 and free tasting and tours.
+The 375ml is $29.95 and the 750ml is $49.95.